-The focus of this course is the development of clinical decision-making skills needed by primary care provider in the delivery of the comprehensive healthcare, including health promotion, health maintenance. and the diagnosis and common treatment of and chronic illnesses.
-Through assigned acute readings, lectures, class discussion, case studies. and supervised practicum in multicultural practice settings, the student will begin process of developing sound clinical the judgment as a primary care provider.
+The focus of this course is the development of clinical decision-making skills needed by primary care provider in the delivery of comprehensive healthcare, including health promotion, health maintenance. and the diagnosis and treatment of common and chronic illnesses.
+Through assigned acute readings, lectures, class discussion, studies. and supervised practicum in multicultural practice settings, the student will begin the process of developing sound judgment as a primary care provider.
 Pre-requisites: NUR 610, 616, and 620.